leonzx7/Refactored-Maskformer/README.md

 See [Getting Started with Refactored Maskformer](GETTING_STARTED.md).

 ## Acknowledgement
-Code is largely based on MaskFormer (https://github.com/facebookresearch/MaskFormer).
+We would like to express our sincere gratitude to Bowen Cheng and others for their contributions.
+The code is largely based on the excellent work of Mask2Former by Facebook Research.